Understanding Payee vs Payer: Key Differences in Financial Transactions

 Understanding the Payer in Financial Transactions

-There can’t be a payee without a payer.
+Simply put, there can’t be a payee without a payer.
 The payer is the entity that makes the payment in a transaction.
-After receiving value in the form of a good or service, the payer is responsible for honoring the financial obligation by transferring funds to the payee.
+After receiving goods or services from a business, a payer is responsible for fulfilling their financial obligation to the payee.

 Responsibilities of a Payer